VirtualGemini/vg-lite-email-spring-boot-starter/README.md

 we’re planning to add scheduled tasks, batch sending, email templates, message queue integration, and more…

 ## Conclusion & Thanks
+Core-ready, almost magic: While some features are still polishing and a few may have minor rough edges, the core email sending functionality is solid and fully usable — one line to send, async & retry ready, your emails just fly!

 Thank you for checking out **VG Lite Email Spring Boot Starter**!
 We hope it makes sending emails in your projects effortless and enjoyable.